Anahita-ghloo/Self-controlled-and-Remote-controlled-robot/README.md

 ##### Remote-Controlled Mode :

-The robot can be controlled by an android app.
-There are option for changing eyes and mouth.
+The robot can be controlled by an android app with Bluetooth connection.
+There are options for changing eyes and mouth.
 Arrow keys for moving the robot to four directions.
 A Remote/Auto control Button in the middle of arrow keys.

 ##### Self-Controlled Mode :